Names are linked to their individual artist websites. Alphabetical order by last name.

 Jamie is the recipient of the William H. Lewis Watercolor award and an Elizabeth Greenshields Foundation fellowship.
 Jamie’s work has been exhibited in the California Bay Area, Canada, Mexico and Japan.
 He currently works for the Oakland Unified School District as an arts instructional coach.

-Image left: Folding Into a Different Love, acrylic on canvas, 30" x 40" | 2024
+Image left: Every Time I Search for Pain, acrylic on canvas, 36" x 48" | 2024